Będzin Miasto railway station: Infrastructure

 The station has two covered platforms with facilities for people with disabilities, each with one platform edge.
 The platforms are connected to the station building by an underpass.
-The station building includes a waiting room, a ticket office, a Koleje Śląskie ticket vending machine, toilets, and retail and service premises.
+The station building includes a waiting room, a ticket office, a Silesian Railways ticket vending machine, toilets, and retail and service premises.
 After the renovation (2006-2012), the "Będzin Miasto" station building became home to the city guard headquarters, a library branch, a cafe, and a ticket office.

 Connections

 In front of the main entrance to the station building, there is a Metrorower city bike system station number 27796 and bicycle racks.
 There is also a taxi rank and a bus stop, Będzin Poczta (30m) near the main entrance and Będzin Brata Alberta (200m) on the east side of the station.
 One of the city's most important transport hubs, Będzin Stadion, which offers bus and tram connections to other cities in the Metropolis, is located 900m away.